CorpseCoder/AndroBackup/README.md

 * Python installed, obviously.
 * USB-Debugging enabled on your Android phone.
 * "backup.txt" contains the path of the folders to be copied.
 Make sure to type out the path of the files or folders to be saved there.
 A sample file has been provided for your reference.
-* The "requests" module to be installed using pip by the following command `pip install requests` or `pip3 install requests`

 ## Features:
 * Fast file transfer